-6.8.2 Traditional Process-Placements made by Office of Field Education

-Referrals for placement made by the Office of Field Education take into consideration students' interests regarding practice areas, information, and the top ten agency preferences provided in the field practicum application, placement availability, and field readiness.
-Every effort is made to ensure that students have field experiences that are consistent with students' interests and educational needs/objectives, and every effort is made to place students in one of their top ten agency choices.
+6.8.2 Traditional Process-Placements made by Office of Field Education consistent with students' interests and educational needs/objectives, and every effort is made to place students in one of their top ten agency choices.
 Reasonable efforts will also be made to place students in the locale of their residence if they reside more than 50 miles from campus, but there are no guarantees.